-- 1. Whether the teacher has met the Georgia Professional Standards Commission requirements for certification for the grade level and subject areas in which the teacher provides instruction; - 2.
-Whether the teacher is teaching under an emergency or other provisional status through which Georgia qualifications or certification criteria have been waived; - 3.
-The college major and any graduate certification or degree held by the teacher; - 4.
-Whether the student is provided services by paraprofessionals, and if so, their qualifications.
+- 1. Whether the student's teacher - - has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - is teaching in the field of discipline of the certification of the teacher. - 2.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications